AriFordsham/GHCWiki/exceptions/stack-traces.md

 ## The plan for stack traces

-Having seen the current scheme, we can now discuss how to add persist stack trace information through this entire process.
+Having examined the current scheme, we can now discuss how to add persist stack trace information through this entire process.
 It should be said that this stack trace support must remain optional: not only does stack trace support pose a tricky engineering challenge for second tier